augmented-testing/scout/README.md

 ## Run Scout

 You can run Scout either by clicking on the `Scout.jar` or using the command `java -jar Scout.jar`.
+Before you can run Scout for the first time you have to build all plugins with `make build`.

 ## Plugin Development